stephenrdoyle/hcontortus_genome/03_code/hcontortus_genome.section3_workbook.md

      - this also worked, but didnt use it in the paper in the end
 - manual curation in apollo
      - also worked, but done mostly post annotation freeze
+- replacing gene names in GFF with species ID and incremental gene specific ID

 ```bash
 #-----------------------------------------------------------------------------------------